Claire-Fisher/boardgame-buddy-ms3/README.md

 3. As a user, I want the site to be intuitive and easy to navigate.
 4. As a user, I want to use the site across multiple devices.
 5. As a busy adult planning a Board Game night with friends, I want to be able to quickly search for games that will meet my group's needs.
-6. As Board Game fanatic, I want to document and manage my game collection.
+6. As a Board Game fanatic, I want to document and manage my game collection.
 7. As a differently abled user, I want the product to be accessible.

 ### Site Objectives